au-cs-software-eng-fall20/term-project-southwest-voice-sw-action-team/about.md

 ## Contact
 Add contact information here
 ## AU Collaboration
-This site was developed in collaboration with American University students Dozie Anazia, Rocio Bereilh, Julia Murray, Gianna Williams
+This site was developed in collaboration with Chris Williams at SW Action and Dozie Anazia, Rocio Bereilh, Julia Murray and Gianna Williams from American University.

 ## ArcGIS Story map
 #Move to Virtual exhibit tab